open-telemetry/oteps/text/0148-sampling-probability.md

 In Metrics, [Statsd Counter and Histogram events meet this definition](https://github.com/statsd/statsd/blob/master/docs/metric_types.md#sampling).

-In both cases, the goal in sampling is to estimate something about the population of all events, using only the events that were chosen in the sample.
-Sampling theory defines various _sampling estimators_, algorithms for calculating statistics about the population using just the sample data.
-For the broad class of telemetry sampling application considered here, we need an estimator for the population total represented by each individual event.
+In both cases, the goal in sampling is to estimate something about the population, meaning all the events, using only the events that were selected in the sample.

 ### Model and terminology